GmodAdminSuite/OpenPermissions/README.md

 ## Configuration

-OpenPermissions has very minimal configuration, and is configured using an addon which can be [downloaded here](https://github.com/GmodAdminSuite/OpenPermissions-Config).
+OpenPermissions has very minimal configuration, and is configured using the `openpermissions-config` addon.

 ## Developers